Liam Middleton: Sevens Coaching

 Liam Middleton was head coach of the Zimbabwe 7s team from June 2004 to December 2010.[5]
 Known as the ‘Cheetahs’, he developed the National 7s team into a recognised competitive team on the World Sevens Series.

 Middleton led the Cheetahs to the 2009 Rugby World Cup 7s in Dubai where they won an impressive 4 out of their 6 games, culminating in a Bowl Final victory against Ireland.

 In 2006, he was named head coach of the Great Britain Students 7s team for the World University Games 2006 in Rome where the team were Silver medalists.

 Canada Rugby appointed Middleton as head coach of the Canada 7s team in 2014.
 Most notably he became the first coach of a Canadian rugby team to beat New Zealand when the team overcame the All Black Sevens team at the Tokyo 7s in April 2015, repeating the feat again in Cape Town in Dec 2015.

 Middleton led the Canada 7s team to a Gold Medal at the Pan Am games in July 2015.

 In 2016, he led the home nation in its inaugural home tournament in the Vancouver leg of the World Sevens Series.
 Despite a narrow loss in their opening match the team went on to win all five of their remaining games culminating in a spectacular Bowl Final win over France.

+Commentator and Speaker

+Middleton spent time as an Analyst Commentator for Kwese ESPN covering 15 and 7 a-side events around Africa.
+He is a sought after speaker at education, sport and business events.

+High Performance Consultant

+Well regarded as a high performance leader, Middleton consults for several sports organisations and continues to coach rugby union.
+He has consulted for a professional club in Russia.

+He nows plies his leadership skills in the education sector.